dr-marek-jaskula/CodeCoverageBuilder/ReadMe.md

 ## Overview

-This tooling automates the process of creating the code coverage reports, both machine readable and human readable.
+This tool automates the process of creating the code coverage reports, both machine readable and human readable.
-Tooling can be used for c# test projects that use xUnit.
+Tool can be used for c# test projects that use xUnit.

 - Json file *coverage* will be generated.
 Human unreadable.
 - TestResults folder with xml file *coverage.cobertura*.
 Human unreadable.